ravendb/docs/version_2/docs/studio/multi-database.markdown

 Some of the bundles have settings needed to be set on database creation, if one or more of these bundles was selected after you press "Next" you will be promoted to those settings
 ![Databases Fig 6](Images/studio_databases_6.PNG)
-For details of the bundles settings look in the bundles section in the studio documentations //TODO: Link
+For details of the bundles settings look in the [bundles section in the studio documentations](../Bundles)

 After the database is created you will have the new database in the databases page, the new database will automatically be selected as the current database.
-(Note that the database my already contain documents depending on the bundles selected).
+(Note that the database my already contain documents depending on the bundles selected):
 ![Databases Fig 7](Images/studio_databases_7.PNG)

-Once you have more the one database you can switch between them from any page by clicking on the name of the active database and a list of possible databases will open, click on the database you want to view next.
+Once you have more the one database you can switch between them from any page by clicking on the name of the active database and a list of possible databases will open, click on the database you want to view next:
 ![Databases Fig 5](Images/studio_databases_5.PNG)

 ## Deleting a database
-In order to delete a database you need to select it and then right-click on it and select "Delete" (you can also press the key "Delete")
+In order to delete a database you need to select it and then right-click on it and select "Delete" (you can also press the key "Delete"):
 ![Databases Fig 8](Images/studio_databases_8.PNG)

 After that you will be promoted with the following window: